observablehq/framework/examples/data-loaders/docs/js.md

 The data loader below (`magic.json.js`) accesses Magic the Gathering card data from the [Scryfall API](https://scryfall.com/docs/api), does some basic wrangling, and returns a JSON.

-Create a file in your project source root, with the .json.js double extension (for example, `docs/my-data.json.js`), then paste the JavaScript code below to get started.
+Create a file in your project source root with the .json.js double extension (for example, `docs/data/my-data.json.js`), then paste the JavaScript code below to get started.

 ```js run=false
 // Import d3 functions: